coverclock/com-diag-vamoose/README.md

 ## Notes

-### Policing
+### Jitter

-In the contract unit test, the jitter introduced by both the UDP connection between the producer/shaper side and the policer/consumer side of the Contract test can be seen in the traffic measurements.
+In the contract unit test, the jitter introduced by both the UDP connection between the producer/shaper side and the policer/consumer side of the Contract unit test can be seen in the traffic measurements.
 The shaper measures something very close to the contract, about 1024Bps peak and 512Bps sustained.
 The policer on the other hand measures a 32kBps peak yet a 512Bps sustained.
-I haven't ruled out some boneheaded bug on my part.
-But this attempt on my part to adapt the per-cell ATM GCRA to event streams containing variable length packets makes me think it might not be suitable for policing.
-(It's telling that the measured peak rate by the policer always seems to be around thirty-two times the actual peak rate provided by the shaper, even as their sustained rates are virtually the same.
-I'm guessing this has something to do with either UDP datagram queueing in the kernel and/or some artifact of the Go scheduler.)
+The peak rate is measured by using the minimum interarrival time.

     producer: end total=61440B mean=32.66347687400319B/burst maximum=64B/burst.
     shaper: end total=61440B mean=32.66347687400319B/burst maximum=64B/burst delay=0.06352381948059542s/burst peak=1024.7240767399094B/s sustained=511.9994023345643B/s.